sebapersson/petab_sciml/docs/src/test_info.md

 - Accuracy of simulated values when solving the model forward in time.
 - Gradient correctness.
 This is particularly important for SciML models, where computing gradients can be challenging.

-If a tool supports providing the neural network model in a format other than the YAML fromat, we recommend modifying the tests in this folder to use another neural network format to verify the correctness of the implementation.
+If a tool supports providing the neural network model in a format other than the YAML format, we recommend modifying the tests in this folder to use another neural network format to verify the correctness of the implementation.